The next generation of skilled business leaders

 So, what does it take to be the next Bill Gates, J.K.
 Rowling or Jeff Bezos?
 To find out, we spoke to 2,000 people about their thoughts on the self-employed market.

 While there is a distinct advantage to starting early in some professions (many successful sports stars, for instance, start their careers before their first day at school), business owners shouldn’t feel pressured to build a business in their early years.
 In fact, the opposite is true.

-Studies from the Cranfield School of Management have found that older people are more likely to succeed when starting-up a business.
+Studies from the have found that older people are more likely to succeed when starting-up a business.
 In fact, entrepreneurs aged 50+ apparently drive revenues 3.5 times faster than GDP growth.
-Similarly, the same research shows that 70 per cent of these older entrepreneurs have a chance of making it through their first five years in business, versus just 28 per cent of younger business owners.
+Similarly, the same research shows that of these older entrepreneurs have a chance of making it through their first five years in business, versus just 28 per cent of younger business owners.

 Risk vs reward

 Mark Zuckerberg once said, “the only strategy that is guaranteed to fail is not taking risks.”
 And it appears a successive group of young entrepreneurs would agree.

 Our research found that more than half of 18-25-year-olds (55%) would start a business and one in five (21%) thought they had a good business idea.
 In contrast, older respondents were much more reluctant to commit to a new business venture: only 23 per cent of those aged 55+ thought they could create their own start-up, and just 7 per cent had a strong business idea.

 However, one in ten of the over-55s we surveyed stated that if they were to take the leap, they would most like to become a writer, whereas the majority of those aged 18-25 would pursue a career as a social media influencer.